b-lamer/b-lamer/README.md

 # 💫Hi, I'm Sam!
 💻I'm working on starting or continuing a number of projects, both tech and non tech related.<br>
 🗒️I actually just set up a [site on Notion](https://blamer.notion.site/Sam-Blamer-Project-Writeups-10bee490046080e486a6c01035bd1ec2) to display my projects and their writeups!<br>
-💡If you're wondering what I'm currently working on, I'm finishing up an Instagram bot site, and continuing on building a powershell script that deletes Edge from your PC. <br>
+💡If you're wondering what I'm currently working on, I'm building a powershell script that deletes Edge from your PC as well as training for CCDC. <br>
 🌱As for learning, I'm working on learning everything I can from my hobbies!
 (Which is currently Powershell)<br>

 # 📊 GitHub Stats: